 Being saved is a thousand times bigger than just being forgiven and some day going to heaven.
 This line of thinking leaves out everything from Jesus advent to his ascension.
 He lived a life between those points in time.
 He was demonstrating the kingdom that he came to initiate.
 I believe he is waiting for us to dive back into the middle of the gospels and discover our kingdom birthrights as sons and friends and shed our old servant wineskins.
 He has new wine he is ready to pour.

 Father, Crush performance-religion beneath your foot.
 Cut off all of our familiar pathways back into religious bondage.
 Help us to become more interested in the work of your hands than that of ours.
 Convert us from our stuffy elder brother hearts to hearts of innocent children who are weaned from works; who have responded to the invitation onto your lap.
 Thank you Lord that we are your inheritance.
 We love you!

 Note; I have not thrown out the entirety of the old testament as irrelevant or uninspired.
 I am only wary where the spirit of the old testament’s words inspire the illusion that any kind of righteousness, blessing or favor with God can be secured by our labors.
-Our LIfe is purely a gift in Christ.
+Our LIfe is gift in Christ.
 Attempts at compliance (done consciously or not) undermine grace and inevitably stunt Life.

 This is so good, goes right in line with my thoughts lately , I do appreciate that I am not alone, or perhaps rebelling to some extent?
 I praise God for this alignment.